awsdocs/amazon-rds-user-guide/doc_source/oracle-options-java.md

 The following are best practices for using Oracle Java:
 + For maximum security, use the `JVM` option with Secure Sockets Layer \(SSL\)\.
 For more information, see [Oracle Secure Sockets Layer](Appendix.Oracle.Options.SSL.md)\.
 + Configure your DB instance to restrict network access\.
 For more information, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md) and [Working with a DB instance in a VPC](USER_VPC.WorkingWithRDSInstanceinaVPC.md)\.
++ Update the configuration of your HTTPS endpoints to support TLSv1\.2 if you meet the following conditions:
+  + You use Oracle Java Virtual Machine \(JVM\) to connect an HTTPS endpoint over TLSv1 or TLSv1\.1 protocols\.
+  + Your endpoint doesn't support the TLSv1\.2 protocol\.
+  + You haven't applied the April 2021 release update to your Oracle DB\.

+  By updating your endpoint configuration, you ensure that the connectivity of the JVM to the HTTPS endpoint will continue to work\.
+For more information about TLS changes in the Oracle JRE and JDK, see [Oracle JRE and JDK Cryptographic Roadmap](https://java.com/en/jre-jdk-cryptoroadmap.html)\.

 ## Adding the Oracle JVM option<a name="oracle-options-java.add"></a>